Literary Fiction & Psychological Thriller Author Durai R.

 Genres: Literary Fiction, Psychological Thrillers

-Available: The Smile of the Bougainvillea — A literary novel about migration, love, and ambition
+Available: The Cage Within — Marriage, constraint, and accommodation | The Smile of the Bougainvillea — Migration, love, and ambition

 Stories about lives built carefully, and what remains unspoken along the way.